 It is now clear that

-where entries of the second matrix are just symmetric polynomials with respect to subsets of variables $\{u_k\}_{k=1}^N$.
+where the entries of the second matrix are the elementary symmetric polynomials in the variables $\{u_k\}_{k=1}^N$.
 Now denote the first matrix by $X$ and the second matrix by $Y$.
 It is clear that

 while